ascott1/ethical-web-dev/web-apps-privacy-security/03-https.md

 ![HTTPS headers](https://https.cio.gov/assets/images/with-https-headers.png)

-### How the SSL/TLS Connection Works
+### How the SSL Connection Works

-Let's take a closer look at how the SSL/TLS connection works. [briefly explain certificates and keys]
+Let's take a closer look at how the SSL connection works.
+To provide an encrypted connection, a site must obtain an SSL certificate.
+SSL certificates are used to verify the authenticity of the domain, relay information about the certificate itself, and contain a public key that will be exchanged with the user's browser.

 The steps of the process are much like purchasing a car (only a lot faster!):

-1. Say hello
+1. Greet one another
 3. Exchange the certificate
 4. Exchange the keys